papiodesu/leptos_book/src/view/05_forms.md

 ## Controlled Inputs

 In a "controlled input," the framework controls the state of the input element.
-On every 「input」 event, it updates a local signal that holds the current state, which in turn updates the 「value」 prop of the input.
+On every "input" event, it updates a local signal that holds the current state, which in turn updates the "value" prop of the input.

 There are two important things to remember:

-1. The 「input」 event fires on (almost) every change to the element, while the 「change」 event fires (more or less) when you unfocus the input.
-You probably want 「on:input」, but we give you the freedom to choose.
+1. The "input" event fires on (almost) every change to the element, while the "change" event fires (more or less) when you unfocus the input.
+You probably want "on:input", but we give you the freedom to choose.
-2. The 「value」 _attribute_ only sets the initial value of the input, i.e., it only updates the input up to the point that you begin typing.
-The 「value」 _property_ continues updating the input after that.
-You usually want to set 「prop:value」 for this reason.
-(The same is true for 「checked」 and 「prop:checked」 on an 「<input type="checkbox">」.)
+2. The "value" _attribute_ only sets the initial value of the input, i.e., it only updates the input up to the point that you begin typing.
+The "value" _property_ continues updating the input after that.
+You usually want to set "prop:value」 for this reason.
+(The same is true for 「checked」 and 「prop:checked" on an "<input type="checkbox">".)

 ```rust
 let (name, set_name) = signal("Controlled".to_string());